This Is the White Peach Iced Tea Recipe You’ve Been Waiting For

 How to Make White Peach Iced Tea

-This recipe comes from Taste of Home Field Editor AJ Lively in Texas.
+This recipe comes from Taste of Home Community Cook AJ Lively in Texas.
+It’s simple, sweet and oh-so-delicious on a hot summer day.
+Keep reading to get the step-by-step instructions.

 - 4 large fresh white peaches, washed and diced (leave the peels on)